 Radiation exposure may relate to the development of chronic tonsillitis.
 A high prevalence of chronic tonsillitis was noted following the Chernobyl nuclear reactor accident in the former Soviet Union.

-A polymicrobial flora is isolated from peritonsillar abscesses.
+A polymicrobial flora is isolated from peritonsillar abscesses (PTAs).
 Predominant organisms are the anaerobes Prevotella, Porphyromonas, Fusobacterium, and Peptostreptococcus species.
 Major aerobic organisms are GABHS, S aureus, and H influenzae.

 Tonsillitis most often occurs in children; however, the condition rarely occurs in children younger than 2 years.
 Tonsillitis caused by Streptococcus species typically occurs in children aged 5-15 years, while viral tonsillitis is more common in younger children.
 Peritonsillar abscess (PTA) usually occurs in teens or young adults but may present earlier.